HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_DivyanshTiwari.md

 layout: blog_post
 logo: Geant4-logo.png
 intro: |
-  Implementing Symplectic Integrators
----

-## Introduction

   Hello Everyone!
 This is Divyansh.
 I was accepted to take part in GSoC 2022 under CERN-HSF and I am contributing to Geant4.
 My project is about implementing symplectic integrators into the Geant4 codebase.
+---

+## Introduction

 Many applications require the use of integrator method that preserve evergy over the course of a simulation.
 Hence, the aim of this project is to implement multiple methods which do not accumulate errors in energy and phase space volume over a large number of integration steps.A famous class of methods which fulfill the above criteria are the symplectic integrators.

 ## Getting Into The Program